Our Curriculum Intent

 Community involvement is core to our curriculum and this year our developing curriculum intent embraces the community in which we are situated, It recognises local history, heritage, geographical and business links and supports the children in developing a greater understanding of the world around them.
 Our developing curriculum design will encourage the children to ask and answer questions about their local and global community.

 Throughout their time at Aloeric we hope for the children to develop a sense of belonging and responsibility to their local and global community.
 We hope they will leave us with the confidence and skills to make safe decisions, holding high aspirations for themselves, and being equipped for the next stage in their lives.

-We use a range of schemes to help us achieve this, many of which we have introduced in 2019 2020 and are embedding through high quality CPD.
+We use a range of schemes to help us achieve this, many of which we have recently introduced, and are embedding through high quality CPD.

 Our schemes to support the implementation of the National Curriculum include:

 Jigsaw (PSHE introduced September 2019)

 We are also continuing on a 2 year program of CPD which allow us to develop an enquiry led curriculum based upon the needs of the children of Aloeric.
 Through CPD and coaching, alongside Lighting Up Learning, the staff are able to deliver and implement a curriculum which encourages the children to ask and answer questions, learn from prior experiences and explore through challenges and enquiry (please see the enquiry page for further information about this).